bahamagician/ES2015-Foundation-Blog/readme.md

 To get started run

 `npm install`
 `bower install`
+`gulp`

 ##Notes:

+I used [NPM JSON Server](https://www.npmjs.com/package/json-server) and set it to watch the db.json file within the server directory.
+You have to start the server in its own terminal window before running the gulp command on the project.
+Otherwise, worlds collide and the json server explodes.
+Just kidding....but seriously...

 I'm using Gulp 4 in its "pre-released" version so I had to install the gulp 4 CLI globally using `npm install -g "gulpjs/gulp-cli#4.0"`

-I used [NPM JSON Server](https://www.npmjs.com/package/json-server) and set it to watch the db.json file within the server directory.